How to choose a wedding venue

-This is part of our wedding series where we feature tips from real brides like you.
+This is part of our wedding series, featuring tips from real brides like you.
 This one is from Stephanie Groulx – I Am Engaged!
 Now What?
 3 Things To Seriously Think About!

-Stephanie Stephanie Groulx is a tax credit coordinator by day and content creator by night.
-In her spare time, she enjoys yoga practice, adventuring with her husband, and binge-watching Netflix with takeout.
+Stephanie Stephanie Groulx is a tax credit coordinator and content creator by night.
+She enjoys yoga practice, adventuring with her husband, and binge-watching Netflix with takeout in her spare time.

 You can find more about Steph at thestephedit.com and on Instagram at

-@thestephedit and photo by Lexie Laus Photography @lexielausphotography!
+@thestephedit and photos by Lexie Laus Photography @lexielausphotography!